-Hang on!
-Did your dog just wink at you?
-Unusual winking, blinking, rubbing, or pawing at the eyes is your dog’s way of telling you there may be something wrong, possibly an infection.
-There are quite a few dog eye infection treatments and preventatives available, but which ones are the most effective?
+Hang on, did your dog just wink at you?
+Unusual winking, blinking, rubbing, or pawing at the eyes is your pet's way of telling you there may be something wrong.
+Eye infections in dogs are common and serious, and you may need to use dog eye infection treatments.

 - Abnormal discharges in your dog's eyes